Campaign of the Month: August 2014

-The Prince of Sophia; an elder known to be both devout and loyal, but something of an autocrat in his style.
-His position has grown increasingly untenable in recent years.
+The former Prince of Sophia; an elder known to be both devout and loyal, but something of an autocrat in his style.
+He fled his city after a failed assassination attempt in December of 1204.

 This man’s aquiline nose and delicate jawline mark him as an aristocrat, though the darker shade of his skin would indicate Iberian ancestry rather than Greek.
 He wears the fine robes of a Byzantine aristocrat, though his bejewelled weapons follow the style of the Bulgars.
 Dignified and solemn, he exudes authority and power.

 Before his exile in AD 1204, the Lasombra known as Basilio the Elder ruled the city of Serdica, also known as Serdica and Sredets, for almost two centuries.
 In that time, he masterfully manipulated the insular and divided Bulgarian Tzimisce voivodes, balancing their restive and combative temperament with their desire for a neutral ground to meet and a stable market to dispose of their minions’ livestock and crafts.
 With the failure of the Byzantine empire to hold the region towards the end of the 12th century, his position grew increasingly untenable and, just six months after Constantinople herself fell to the Fourth Crusade, he too was forced to flee his ancient domain.